mariodavid/mariodavid.github.io/_drafts/2016-1-8-groovyfy-cuba-app.md

 Since the sub header talks about List and *Maps*, let's have a short look at this first class language construct of groovy.

-A Map in Groovy goes like this:
+Here we have a few examples on how groovy handles Maps:

 {% highlight groovy %}
-def map = ["hello" : "world"]
+def map = ["hello" : "world", "lorem" : "ipsum"]

 assert map["hello"] == "world"
-assert map.hello == "world"
+assert map.lorem == "ipsum"

 // create a customer with a map constructor def customer = new Customer([